AlexSchuwald/project-todos/CGA4.md

 }
 ```

+What will N represent at the end of execution?

+- [ ] Maximum number of books published by an author

+- [ ] Maximum number of books published by a pair of authors

+- [ ] Maximum number of books published by an author in a year

+- [ ] Maximum number of books published by a pair of authors in a year

-4\.
+### 4\.
 What will `count` represent at the end of the execution of the following pseudocode?

-5\.
+### 5\.
 Select the correct code fragment to complete the pseudocode for calculating the ratio of customers who purchased both “Soap” and “Facewash” to the number of customers who purchased “Facewash” in the “Shopping Bills” dataset.

-6\.
+### 6\.
 What will `count` represent at the end of the execution of the following pseudocode using the “Words” dataset?

-7\.
+### 7\.
 Identify the lines with potential mistakes in the given pseudocode for counting conjugate pairs in the “Words” dataset.
 This is a multiple-select question.

-8\.
+### 8\.
 Based on the “Scores” dataset, determine the club a student can join with 92 marks in Physics and Mathematics but 84 in Chemistry.

-9\.
+### 9\.
 Identify when a student can join more than one club.

-10\.
+### 10\.
 What will `A` represent at the end of the execution of the following pseudocode using the “Words” dataset?